persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 ---

-.NET 8 Web API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System
+.NET 8 Web API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client hosted at GH Pages - serving as a Membership System

 Unit Testing:
 <ul>